nufeng1999/vscode-openclaw/README.md

 - **@path File Context** — Type `@` to search and attach workspace files as context to your message
 - **Node Capabilities** — Runs as a paired node, enabling `exec`, `read`, `write`, `edit` tool calls from the agent
 - **Exec Approval** — Commands are executed locally with a cwd-based approval dialog (Allow Once / Always Allow / Deny)
+- **Configurable Agent/Session** — Set `agentId` and `sessionKey` in VSCode settings to control which agent and session the extension connects to

 ## Requirements